zeko-labs/zeko/src/app/zeko/design.md

 However, this also means that naively, you can match on any arbitrary previous action state, possibly _reverting_ the outer action state as recorded on the inner account!
-This is obviously suboptimal.
+This is made impossible by the inner account's circuit, since it only allows the outer action state contained to move forward.

-Thus we check that the length of the action state (# actions) exceeds the old one, but this still isn't perfect:
+This still isn't perfect:
 What if sequencers refuse to move it forward?
 There is after all no economic incentive for them.
-Thus we change the behaviour we expect from the sequencer:
+Thus we change the behavior we expect from the sequencer:
 The sequencer should synchronize the outer action state to the inner account at the _beginning_ of the batch, to maximize their own profits, by giving themselves the opportunity to reap